tybottorff/bottorffdocs/notes/notes_for_self.md

 # High priority P576/AbATE/TN10 TODOs:
+ - **re-do exhaustion mean gene set adding CD38, ENTPD1/CD39 (in terminal exh gene set but not in exh gene set as far as I know)**
+ - **check Lrp10 in mean peak signal: https://pmc.ncbi.nlm.nih.gov/articles/PMC11315911/, also IL7R/STAT5/Bcl2 (downstream of IL7R)**
+ - **delete all Seurat code, erroneous use (normalization different for scRNAseq vs. ATAC)**
- - **switch to limma rather than Seurat for bulk... just start from counts matrix, re-try regressing out R status (for sorts) and sorts (for R vs. NR comparisons) and of course donor/replicate for both, look for markers (`FindAllMarkers` equivalent) and try linear modeling for each peak using sorts in hypothesized differentiation order as like a "visit time" as I did for NCI irAE?
+ - **switch to limma rather than Seurat for bulk... just start from counts matrix, re-try regressing out R status (for sorts) and sorts (for R vs. NR comparisons) and of course donor/replicate for both, look for markers (`FindAllMarkers` equivalent?) and try linear modeling for each peak using sorts in hypothesized differentiation order as like a "visit time" as I did for NCI irAE?
 Use Basilin code**
  - **try pseudotime/monocle in Kirsten's data (ask Basilin for data object? it's a different P3XX)**
- - **retry clusterprofiler using background as all unique genes from peaks**
+ - **retry clusterprofiler using background as all unique genes from peaks (rather than whole genome as background)**
  - **look at quality of data as possible explanation for 2 DP CD57 outliers**
  - **try to incorporate/do something similar to what I did for mean gene set accessibilities but for gene coverage plots (i.e. weak purine signal in peaks but it looked stronger in coverage plots?)**
  - compare expansion levels of TCRseq in R vs. NR in Erin's data? would expect more expansion in R with more terminal cells?
 Did Erin already do this?